Passports and Visas - France

 - Expedited service ($390) -- You will receive a confirmation email within 3 business days

 If you completed the application correctly, you will receive a confirmation email and acceptance letter (within the timeline provided above) letting you know that your application has been reviewed and validated by Campus France USA.
 This documentation is necessary for you to bring to your visa appointment, so make sure to save it and print it.

 *Note to advisors: Campus France also offers a Group Mailing option for processing Campus France applications.
 Advisors can send a batch of students' Campus France applications (minimum of five applications) and have them processed within 5-7 business days.
-Click here to learn more about this service or contact IAU's Office of Admissions.
+Click here to learn more about this service.

 After registering with Campus France, students must complete a student visa application via France-Visas.
 Students are required to apply for a long-stay student visa equivalent to a residence permit (VLS-TS).
 This type of visa allows students to study in France for a period of four months to a year.
 Begin this process as soon as possible so you do not risk delaying the arrival of your visa.
 Getting to your visa appointment may also require traveling long distances, so it is imperative that you plan ahead.
 Campus France recommends starting the process at least two months before you need to leave for France.
 Priority is given to students who start the process early.

 Upon completion of the application, students will be provided with a list detailing the required supplementary documents to gather and bring along to their visa appointment.
 Follow this list closely as required documents may vary depending on the Visa Application Center visited.
 You should also review the Student Visa Guidelines - 2022-2023 for an overview of visa appointment guidelines and the required documents to bring.

 Tips for Completing Your Visa Application: